-- Generalized Anxiety Disorder – this type of disorder involves excessive worry and tension.
-Your worries may be about everyday things – responsibilities at home or work, family members or other minor issues, but those worries are persistent and may interfere with your daily ability to function normally.
+- Generalized anxiety disorder this type of disorder involves excessive worry and tension.
+Your worries may be about everyday things, including responsibilities at home or work, family members, or other minor issues.
+Still, those worries are persistent and may interfere with your daily ability to function normally.
 Physical symptoms often include fatigue, difficulty sleeping, feeling “edgy” or restless, and difficulty concentrating.

-- Panic Disorder – marked by recurring panic attacks, people with panic disorder experience a combination of both psychological and physical reactions that can be severe and overwhelming.
-Some of the symptoms experienced during a panic attack may cause you to feel as if you are having a heart attack or other medical emergency – elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, just to name a few.
+- Panic disorder – marked by recurring panic attacks, people with panic disorder experience both psychological and physical reactions that can be severe and overwhelming.
+Some of the symptoms experienced during a panic attack may cause you to feel like you are having a heart attack or other medical emergency, an elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, to name a few.

-- Social Anxiety Disorder – this disorder centers on social interactions, and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on or rejected in social situations.
-Some people avoid these situations entirely, but if forced to attend or interact, endure it with a great deal of stress.
+- Social anxiety disorder – This disorder centers on social interactions and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on, or rejected in social situations.
+Some people avoid these situations entirely but are forced to attend or interact and endure them with a great deal of stress.

 While the exact cause of anxiety disorders is unknown, researchers believe they result from a combination of several factors, including genetic, developmental, psychological, and environmental.
 They can run in families and may occur in conjunction with another mental illness.
 Sometimes, people with anxiety disorders turn to alcohol or other substances to help quell their symptoms.
 They end up in a vicious circle of addiction, requiring help from an anxiety treatment program.